 HMAs are ideal for integration into assembly line manufacture.
 They are sold in a variety of sizes, from individual application, to bulk quantities of solid pellets or sticks.
 They have an excellent shelf-life and can be simply loaded into melting apparatus when needed.

-How are they being used?
+How are hot melt adhesives used?

 Hot melts are the perfect solution to a number of operations in the furniture and woodworking industry.
 Because they can be applied easily and quickly to large volumes of material, HMAs are well-suited to applications where high throughput is desirable.